 Lianying has completed her internship and residency in the Department of Traditional Chinese Medicine at Beijing Hospital in Beijing, China.
 As one of the top level hospitals in China, Beijing Hospital has one of the best TCM departments.
 Under the supervision of top level TCM experts in the country, Lianying has practiced acupuncture and herb medicine in this department.

 In her PhD studies in Japan, Lianying has focused on the immunological mechanisms of the interaction between antigen and antibody in the disease such as hepatitis and HIV.
-After came to the US as a postdoc in the Medical College of Georiga, Lianying has shortly studied the gene expression of inflammatory factors in the hypertension of young patients, and then shift the gear to study the immunological response to the inflammatory in the peripheral neuronal injury and regeneration.
-Her work has drew international attention, has been published on the international journals and presented on the professional meetings in both immunology and neurology field.
+After she came to the US as a postdoc in the Medical College of Georiga, Lianying studied the gene expression of inflammatory factors in the hypertension of young patients, and then shifted gears to study the immunological response to the inflammatory in the peripheral neuronal injury and regeneration.
+Her work has drawn international attention, has been published on the international journals and presented on the professional meetings in both immunology and neurology field.